 Read also: Best Tips on How to Store 3D Printer Filament

-This type of 3D printing supports is not typical because it is used only in dual-extruder printers.
-It is not available for one-extruder machines.
+These 3D printing support patterns are not typical because they are used only in dual-extruder printers.
+They are not available for one-extruder machines.

 If you have a dual-extruder printer, you can make one nozzle to build your project in PLA filament and the other nozzle to work on supports with PVA or water-soluble filament.

 Such 3D printed models are elementary to clean from the additional structures.
 Just soak your project into the water, and wait until the water-soluble filament dissolves.